UnityOfFairfax/selenium-wiki/ChromeDriver.md

-Developed in collaboration with the Chromium team, [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) is a standalone server which implements WebDriver's  [wire protocol](JsonWireProtocol.md).
+Developed in collaboration with the Chromium team, [`ChromeDriver`](https://sites.google.com/a/chromium.org/chromedriver/) is a standalone server which implements WebDriver's  [wire protocol](JsonWireProtocol.md).

 ## [Visit the full ChromeDriver site](https://sites.google.com/a/chromium.org/chromedriver/)

 ## [View all ChromeDriver downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads)

-The ChromeDriver consists of three separate pieces.
-There is the browser itself ("chrome"), the language bindings provided by the Selenium project ("the driver") and an executable downloaded from the Chromium project which acts as a bridge between "chrome" and the "driver".
-This executable is called "chromedriver", but we'll try and refer to it as the "server" in this page to reduce confusion.
+The `ChromeDriver` consists of three separate pieces.

+1. There is the browser itself ("chrome"),
+1. the language bindings provided by the Selenium project ("the driver"), and
+1. an executable downloaded from the Chromium project which acts as a bridge between "chrome" and the "driver".

+This executable is called `chromedriver`, but we'll try and refer to it as the <dfn>server</dfn> in this page to reduce confusion.

 ## Requirements